Svenska flaggan

 It is recommended to plan for at least 5 days.
 Then you have a margin in case something does not go as planned and you may also be able to see and experience other things that Kiruna has to offer.

 The trail then continues along the valley and Láddjujávri before it eventually turns off and begins to wind up the mountain slope towards the station.
 The last kilometers up to the station open up the landscape and the terrain becomes slightly steeper.
 The hike usually takes between 5-6 hours, but can take longer or go faster depending on your conditions.
+Alternatively there are daily helicopter flights with Kallax Flyg up to the mountain station.

 One tip is to leave the tent set up and just bring the essential on the top trip in a daily backpack.
 Then you avoid unnecessary packing weight and you have a finished sleeping space waiting when you come back.
 However, be sure to bring valuables and that you leave your equipment at your own risk.

 At the mountain station you should talk to the guides and get daily reports about the weather, trails and the snow tops.
 They can also provide tips and recommendations on equipment, among other things.
+In the shop you can buy food and outdoor gear.
+There is also a wide selection of rental equipment.

 For those who want a guide